RonaldAllanRivera/irank-calc-cards/CODE-REVIEW-PREPARATION.md

 ## Risks and mitigations
 - **UA detection via `wp_is_mobile()`**
-  - Risk: cache or proxy may serve desktop HTML to mobile; Mitigation: prefer CSS/JS label in cached environments.
+  - Risk: cache or proxy may serve a single HTML to all devices; Mitigation: we rely on client‑side `matchMedia` for CTA label to avoid cache variance.
 - **Custom CSS overrides in themes**
   - Risk: collisions; Mitigation: styles are in a scoped file with specific class names.
 Keep selectors narrowly scoped.
 - **Long images with extreme aspect ratios**